stackbitsales/twin-cities-makeup-0e0bd/content/pages/wedding-rates.md

           **Eyes Only with False Lashes $45 **(does not count toward the minimum requirement)
-      - question: Makeup Consult for Any Member in Bridal Party $90
+      - question: Makeup Consult for Members of Bridal Party $90 per person
         answer: >
           Full Set of Novalash Eyelash Extensions.
 Appointment is made the week of the wedding day (normally a $250 value)